 a general life skill

-This does not mean everyone must become an expert.
-It means understanding capabilities, limits, and risks well enough to use AI responsibly.
+This does not mean everyone must become a specialist.
+It means understanding capabilities, limitations, and risks well enough to use AI responsibly.

-Watch for AI awareness being embedded into education, onboarding, and professional standards rather than treated as optional training.
+AI awareness is now being embedded into education, onboarding, and professional expectations rather than treated as optional.

-As synthetic media becomes more common, verification is shifting from a specialist activity to a routine behaviour.
+As synthetic media becomes more common, verification is moving from a specialist activity to a routine behaviour.

-Over time, verifying authenticity may become as normal as checking a sender address or enabling two-factor authentication.
+Over time, verifying authenticity is likely to become as routine as checking a sender address or enabling two factor authentication.

 Regulation Moving From Principles to Enforcement

-Much AI regulation initially focuses on principles and frameworks.
+Early AI regulation often focused on principles.
 A key signal of maturity is enforcement.

 penalties being applied

-These shifts often have more real-world impact than new legislation announcements.
-Enforcement shapes behaviour faster than policy statements.
+These developments often have greater impact than new policy announcements.
+Enforcement shapes behaviour more directly than guidance.

 Workplace Governance Catching Up

-Many organisations adopted AI tools before establishing clear rules.
-That imbalance is beginning to change.
+Many organisations adopted AI tools before establishing clear frameworks.
+That gap is now narrowing.

 formal AI usage policies